mabel-dev/opteryx/docs/SQL Reference/Working with SQL/70 Advanced.md

 FROM dataset WITH(PARALLEL_READ)
 ~~~

-Instructs the blob/file reader to try to use multiple processes to download files (experimental).
+☣️ **Experimental** Instructs the blob/file reader to try to use multiple processes to download files (experimental).
 Expected to be be `NO_PARALLEL_READ` when out of experimental mode.